 The government also plans to unfreeze the Minimum Income Guarantee for people who receive care in their own homes.
 It will do the same for the Personal Expenses Allowance for people who live in care homes.
-From April 2022, both of these will rise in line with inflation.
+Both of these rise in line with inflation.

 Under the new system, you can still opt for a more expensive care service by topping up the difference in cost.

 One flaw in the plan is that demand for care is likely to skyrocket after the £86,000 contributions cap is introduced in October 2025.
 This may lead some care providers – especially smaller ones – struggling until that point.

 It’s also worth noting that, even under the new plan, it remains as important as ever to plan for your retirement and for passing on your assets to the next generation.
 If you would like any help with wills, trusts or legacy planning, do get in touch.
 We’d be delighted to help you.